SUPPORTING YOUR JOURNEY TO RECOVERY

 SAMHSA has created a Family Brochure for family members of people living with substance use disorders.
 It answers questions about substance use disorders, their symptoms, different types of treatment, and recovery.
 The brochure also addresses concerns of children of parents living with substance use disorders.

 Not sure if you have a problem with substance use?
 Review these 12 key questions to determine whether you or a loved one would benefit from seeking medical treatment.

 What types of treatments are available?

 Treatment options can vary depending on the severity of addiction and specific needs of the individual.
-It is recommended that you seek professional guidance on treatment from your doctor, a treatment provider, or a treatment referral service such as our Substance Use Resource Center Helpline.
+It is recommended that you seek professional guidance on treatment from your doctor or a treatment provider.
 A clinical assessment is typically used to determine the recommended treatment option, but for general information, the following are some examples of potential options that may be considered.